jangita/wwpc/README.md

 ## Contributing

+Would greatly appreciate a coffee to put up and maintain more opensource stuff.
+Buy me one here ☕ https://paypal.me/exoscale

 Maybe build better installer?
 Add tray icon to run on demand?
 Have a way to customize how long before changing wallpaper?